-Several many of us, including three pictured, occupied a sixth-floor stair-climb at 608 East 9th, half a block from Tompkins Square Park.
+Various and sundry of us, including three pictured, occupied a sixth-floor stair-climb at 608 East 9th, half a block from Tompkins Square Park.
 In June I saw the Grateful Dead play a free concert at the band shell.
 Their first album had come out in March.

 In 1967, after 8 months on a road more extreme than Kerouac traveled, I lived in the Lower East Side and worked on St Marks Place at Underground Uplift Unlimited.
 The store and mail order business sold buttons such as Turn On, Tune In, Drop Out, Keep the Faith Baby, and We Shall Overcome.
 It quickly evolved into a head shop.

 The poet Tuli Kupferberg dropped in occasionally.
 Valerie Solanas brought her SCUM magazine in to sell.
 Abbie Hoffman lived upstairs from the store.

 Some of the band members needed a place to stay.
 Accommodations were made for one of the musicians at a crash pad I was staying at on North Avenue, about two blocks from Mother Blues.
 I’m not sure he actually stayed there, but in return several of us were allowed in to see the San Francisco band, because of course we couldn’t afford tickets.

 On my third or fourth pass through Cleveland in 1966, d. a. levy brought me along to an open-mic poetry reading he’d organized at The Gate on July 1.
 The Plain Dealer wrote a full-page story on the event, including my photo and a poem of mine from my booklet Paracutes that d. a. levy had published.
 The two other poems I read were also published, one in Carl Woidek’s Sum, and the other in levy’s compilation, Poets at the Gate.
 That one came to the attention of poet Walter Lowenfels, who published it in a 1969 Doubleday anthology, The Writing on the Wall.

 Karl Shapiro, 1945 Pulitzer winner and faculty member, wrote a review of Scrip in the Daily Nebraskan (lower right).
 He very kindly praised my poem about Ginsberg’s appearance.
 Karl also slipped in a mention of my self-published book of poems, A Year’s Worth of Wonder 1965-1966 (lower left).

 I have an image of the book of 50 poems I printed, titled A Year’s Worth of Wonder: 1965-1966.
 Steve Abbott drew the cover, and Grady Waugh wrote an introduction.
 Grady Waugh (from a later photograph) was a guitarist and my roommate at the time we hosted the big party for Allen Ginsberg at our apartment on W Street.
 Darlene Barnes was always on scene.